Aliases for KIR2DS1 Gene

 GeneCards Summary for KIR2DS1 Gene

 KIR2DS1 (Killer Cell Immunoglobulin-Like Receptor, Two Domains, Short Cytoplasmic Tail, 1) is a Protein Coding gene.
 Diseases associated with KIR2DS1 include guttate psoriasis and birdshot chorioretinopathy.
-Among its related pathways are Signaling by FGFR and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
 GO annotations related to this gene include transmembrane signaling receptor activity.